KidPudel/Iggy-s-Vault/languages/golang/methods.md

 there are no such thing as objects or behavior in computer, there are only data and procedures that manipulate on that data

+Basically for:
+- semantics (sugar), method is belongs to/centered around specific data structure
+- interfaces

 # Receiver
 In golang exists a concept of a **receiver** and it's **method**.
 In contrast to concept of  owner, receiver is *not* an entity and *it cannot own anything* as it is just a data type as every type (everyone is equal).